 Meet us!
 You can help make the admission process a more personal experience.
 If you have any unique circumstances that can’t be explained through the above materials, call or visit us.
 We are glad to learn your story and offer help on how best to present it in your application to our Admission.
 Sometimes, we may even call you for more information before we act on your application.

 We encourage you to apply as early as possible.
 By doing so, we can guide you through the rest of the scholarship and financial process, ensuring that you are able to receive full consideration for Roger Williams programs.
-Our Early Action allows you to apply by November 1 and receive our response by December 15.
-Additionally, Early Action application is highly encouraged of students considering our honors program.
+Our Early Action timeline allows you to apply by November 15 and receive our response by December 15.
+Additionally, Early Action application is highly encouraged of students considering the University Honors Program.

 Various competitive scholarships require separate application and have differing deadlines for supporting documents to be submitted.